-Holders of our Class B common stock do not have any right to receive dividends or to receive a distribution upon dissolution or liquidation.
-Additionally, holders of shares of our Class B common stock do not have preemptive, subscription, redemption or conversion rights.
+Holders of our Class B common stock do not have any right to receive dividends or to receive a distribution upon dissolution or liquidation other than the right to receive \$0.0001 per share of Class B common stock.
+Additionally, holders of shares of our Class B common stock do not have preemptive, subscription, redemption, or conversion rights with respect to such shares of Class B common stock.
 There will be no redemption or sinking fund provisions applicable to the Class B common stock.
-Any amendment of our amended and restated certificate of incorporation that gives holders of our Class B common stock (1) any rights to receive dividends or any other kind of distribution, (2) any right to convert into or be exchanged for Class A common stock or (3) any other economic rights will require, in addition to stockholder approval, the affirmative vote of holders of our Class A common stock voting separately as a class.
+Any amendment of our amended and restated certificate of incorporation that gives holders of our Class B common stock (1) any rights to receive dividends or any other kind of distribution other than in connection with a dissolution or liquidation, (2) any right to convert into or be exchanged for Class A common stock or (3) any other economic rights will require, in addition to stockholder approval, the affirmative vote of holders of our Class A common stock voting separately as a class.

-Upon the consummation of the Transactions, the Continuing Equity Owners will own, in the aggregate, shares of our Class B common stock.
+Upon the consummation of the Transactions, the Continuing Equity Owners will own, in the aggregate, 229,399,322 shares of our Class B common stock.